 If you have children, here is a short list of suggestions that can help children and young people cope with parental separation.

-Reassured and listened to.
-It is necessary to verify that the children know the separation and the divorce is not their fault.
+Reassure yourself and listen to yourself.
+It is necessary to verify that the children know separation and divorce is not their fault.

 We need to listen to children and ease their concerns, be compassionate but direct in their answers.